h2non/htgen/README.md

 Alias: `r`, `text`
 Return: `string`

-Render and return a string of the current node and its child nodes.
+Render and return a string of the current node and all of its child nodes

-See the supported [render options](#options) bellow
+See the supported [render options](#options) bellow.
+You can aditionally simply pass `true` to render prettified code with default options

 #### attr(name, value)
 Alias: `a`